EspressoSystems/espresso-block-explorer/README.md

 for the `Block Explorer`.
 It is built using the [Espresso Block Explorer Components](packages/espresso-block-explorer-components/README.md). library with very little logic, beyond handling routing paths.

+## Copyright

+**(c) 2025 Espresso Systems** `espresso-block-explorer` was developed by Espresso Systems.
+While we plan to adopt an open source license, we have not yet selected one.
+As such, all rights are reserved for the time being.
+Please reach out to us if you have thoughts on licensing.

+# Disclaimer

+**DISCLAIMER:** This software is provided "as is" and its security has not been externally audited.
+Use at your own risk.